Then you know the look your golden has when she’s been out in the rain too long. The pitiful, soggy “why did you do this to me” look.

 #14: Personalized Indoor Dog House with LED Lighting and Floral Bedding

-Your golden retriever has that spot on the carpet.
-You know the one — fur pressed flat, nose tucked under their paw, right in the middle of your beautifully styled living room.
+I know your dog has a spot on the carpet.
+The one where the fur is pressed flat, nose tucked under their paw, and the sun shines on it just right in the middle of your perfectly styled living room.

 This setup gives them something better.